 Consequently, when I made baby food, I simply steamed the organic vegetables in a bit of filtered water.
 Then I pureed them with a small amount of bone broth without adding anything else before serving.

 The problem with this approach is that my son didn’t seem to get filled up very well.
 He was always hungry again within a very short time.
 He also ended up eating way too much – so much so that he developed carotenaemia.
 This condition is an orange coloration of the skin from excessive beta carotene in the diet.

 Doctors say that carotenaemia is a benign condition that resolves on its own.
 Fortunately, my son didn’t seem to suffer any ill effects from it.
 He just looked like he spent a lot of time in the sun which was a very strange look for a young child!
-But it did seem to indicate very clearly to me that large amounts of organic baby food was less than ideal.
+But it did seem to indicate very clearly to me that large amounts of organic baby food were less than ideal.

 I noticed that my second son, who also was capable of eating large amounts of my homemade baby food, ate much less when I included these healthy fats in the veggie puree.
 He never came close to eating the massive amounts of veggies that my first son did at the same age and he stayed full between meals and was much more satisfied after eating too.

 To my great relief, he never developed carotenaemia either!
 You can learn more about the beta carotene Vitamin A myth in the linked article.

 Below is the sweet potato casserole recipe which was my second son’s favorite baby food dish.
 It is made with organic sweet potato and loads of healthy fats.
 Ensuring that homemade baby food always includes some healthy fats is very important so that baby can absorb all those wonderful nutrients and stay happy and full afterward until the next mealtime rolls around!